The Silent Goodbye

 Grief in menopause is not a pathology to be treated but a sacred threshold to be honored.
 Rather than resisting or numbing this grief, there is an invitation to descend into it, to listen deeply to what it asks, and to allow it to shape the emerging self.

-If you’re interested in exploring grief counseling and spiritual depth psychotherapy with me, contact me today.
+Let’s begin where you are.
+Your grief deserves to be witnessed.
+Your becoming deserves to be supported.
+If you’re interested in exploring grief counseling with me, contact me today.